aaronpowell/aaronpowell.github.io/src/documents/posts/2010-12-24-umbraco-4-and-razor.html.md

 So if you want to work with Razor what do you need to do?
 Well creating a Razor macro is just as nice as if you're doing any other kind of macro, through the Umbraco UI.

-Razor files live along side the Iron* files in the `/python` folder (yeah, that's a hold over from the original DLR engine and changing it would be a breaking change so we have to live with it), and you create them like you create any other DLR script file in the Umbraco back office:
+Razor files live along side the Iron* files in the `/python` folder (yeah, that's a hold over from the original DLR engine and changing it would be a breaking change so we have to live with it.
+Note - as Morten pointed out in the comments you can set `<add key="umbracoPythonPath" value="~/Razor" />` and use a different path for script files), and you create them like you create any other DLR script file in the Umbraco back office:

 ![Create Razor macors][4]